By Dave Pehling

 The Sonics upped the garage-rock ante with the raucous blast of their first single “The Witch” in 1964, with singer/keyboardist Jerry Roslie’s feral howl being matched by guitarists Larry Parypa’s insistent, menacing guitar riff.
 The aggressive abandon and darker subject matter addressed on such ferocious ragers as “Strychnine” and “Psycho” set the Sonics apart from all but the most savage ’60s garage-rock acts.

 Though the original lineup would fall apart by 1968, the influence of the seminal albums Here Are the Sonics and Boom echoes on in the band’s modern punk and garage disciples like the Fastbacks and pre-grunge outfit Green River (a precursor to Sub Pop hitmakers Mudhoney).

-While Roslie and Parypa are no longer touring with the band (Jake Cavaliere of the Lords of Altamont on keyboards and Evan Foster of the Boss Martians on guitar have taken their place on the road), Lind, Dennis and company will grind out touchstone tracks like “Keep A-Knockin'” and “Have Love, Will Travel” for their adoring fans at the New Parish in Oakland Saturday night.
-The band is joined by local heavyweights Cool Ghouls and the Rock N Roll Adventure Kids with DJ Mario Delia playing classic garage rock, R&B and surf between bands.
+Earlier this year saw the release of Boom!, an acclaimed new documentary that traces the band from it’s pioneering early days through to the current revival.
+While Roslie and Parypa are no longer touring with the band (Jake Cavaliere of the Lords of Altamont on keyboards and Evan Foster of the Boss Martians on guitar have taken their place on the road), Lind, current bassist Don Wilhelm and company will grind out touchstone tracks like “Keep A-Knockin'” and “Have Love, Will Travel” for their adoring fans at the Independent in San Francisco on Sunday night.
+The band is joined by local garage favorites the Flakes.